Arcadia-Science/2024-sensory-neuroimaging/README.md

 ### Image processing pipeline

 To process raw imaging data, use `src/neuroprocessing/scripts/run_pipeline.py`.
-The script includes steps for preprocessing (downsampling, motion correction) and processing (segmentation, bleach correction).
+The script includes steps for preprocessing (downsampling and motion correction) and processing (segmentation and bleach correction).
 For example, to analyze all experiments from a single day, run:

 ```bash
 conda activate neuroimaging